MD1968/e-scooters/README.md

 The site is run using a program called gunicorn so I installed that next.
 Heroku needs a procfile to run stuff so I had to create that as well.
 Finally, I had to update the requirements.txt file, addthe 'allowed hosts' in settings.py.
-Debug mode is also set to False by updating a config seng the Heroku cont Once all of this was complete, I pushed the code to gitn deployed the branch from heroku to make the sit
+Debug mode is also set to False by updating a config seng the Heroku cont Once all of this was complete, I pushed the code to gitn deployed the branch from heroku to make the site

 ## FUTURE
 I would like to add Social Networking Login.